NoAxiom/NoAxiom-OS/README.md

 Run `make env` to automatically set up the environment.
 It will initialize Rust targets, vendor sources, and Git submodules.

-Note: If you want to debug in VSCode, use `make vscode` to quickly generate VSCode settings.
+Note: If you want to debug in vscode, use `make vscode` to quickly generate vscode settings.

 Use `make help` and `make info` to get more detailed information.